Home Health & Rehab Services

 Home health & rehab services are for those requiring the

-skills of a nurse to monitor or manage an unstable medical
+skills of a nurse or therapist to monitor or manage an unstable medical

 Home Health is appropriate for persons who prefer to stay in their home but are in need of ongoing skilled care that

 cannot be adequately provided by themselves, their family or friends.